home-assistant/addons/samba/DOCS.md

 ### Option: `debug` (optional)

 Outputs the resulting Samba config in the log.
-Generally, unless you know what you would be wanting to do with this information, not necessary.
+Generally, unless you know what you want to do with this information, not necessary.

-Optional config.
-If not defined, then it will default to `false`.
+Defaults to `false`.

 ## Support